 Differential levels of oppression and exploitation are a lever for maintaining the system of exploitation by the privileged classes.
 An economic justice movement that fights for the rights and empowerment of workers, without specifically addressing the special needs of the victims of racial and gender oppression in its ranks, is a gravely weakened and divided movement.

 Access to underpaid and exploited minority, female and unskilled labor undermines the bargaining power of white, male, skilled labor.
 Industrial managers in early 20th century labor struggles, who deliberately chose unemployed blacks as scabs to break strikes, understood this.
-So did big farmers in the South who exploited racial divisions to break the tenant farmers’ union.
+So did landowners in the south who exploited racial divisions to break the tenant farmers’ union.
 So, on the other side, did the Wobblies and CIO, who eschewed the racial segregation that so weakened the AFL’s craft unions.

 Intersectionality undermines the ruling class’s “divide and conquer” strategies of labor market segmentation as a strategy for weakening the bargaining power of labor.
 The workers’ movement, as such, by giving additional aid to the most disadvantaged and oppressed segment of the labor force, increases the power of labor as a whole.